edaehn/bitsgalore.github.io/_posts/2022-03-29-generating-lossy-access-images-from-lossless-jp2s.md

 |Grok|0m21.906s|1m0.889s|
 |Kakadu|0m25.795s|0m50.065s|

+It's worth noting that each of the figures encompasses a ful decode-enode cycle, with some additional overhead added by jprofile, and system commands that remove the temorary TIFF files.
 I was surprised to see that at 22 seconds, the Grok-based script was even (marginally) faster than the Kakadu-based one, which clocks in at 26 seconds)[^5].
 The script that uses OpenJPEG is considerably slower at 1 minute and 18 seconds.

 ##  Conformance to KB access requirements